-The P-1 classification applies to individuals coming to the U.S. temporarily to perform at a specific athletic competition as an athlete, individually or as part of a group or team, at an internationally recognized level of performance.
+The P-1 classification applies to individuals coming to the US temporarily to perform at a specific athletic competition as an athlete, individually or as part of a group or team, at an internationally recognized level of performance.
+The P-1 visa duration is typically based on the length of the planned performance or the competition schedule.
+The maximum initial stay allowed is up to 5 years, but it may be extended by up to 5 additional years, making the maximum 10 years total.

 For teams, you must be coming to the United States to participate in team events and must have achieved significant international recognition in the sport.
 The event in which your team is participating must be distinguished and require the participation of athletic teams of international recognition.